rafaelbeckel/test-c-rust-wasm/README.md

 2. Wgpu

-   - I have used these strategies in my work to build a `wgpu` project that depend on C libraries.
+   - I have used these strategies in my work to build a `wgpu` project that depends on C libraries.
 I plan to bring a minimal example of it here.

 3. Combine different crates in a build script